QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 We will use a [Vertex Coloring](#vertex-coloring) algorithm to color our graph.
 The chromatic number of $L(G)$ is the chromatic index of $G$.

 ✍️ We use "index" instead of "number" for Edge Coloring.

+#### Sprague–Grundy function

+The independence set, also called stable set, is a set $S$ in which there aren't any vertices that are adjacent to another vertex in the set.

+An Absorbing set is a set where each vertex outside the set is connected to at least one vertex inside the set.

+A kernel is a set both stable and absorbing.
+A graph can have $0$, $1$, or more kernels.

+**Sprague–Grundy function**

+This function gives a value to each vertex.
+If the value is $0$, then the vertex is inside the Kernel.

+* Try to start with the vertex with the least predecessors
+* Give the vertex the value 0
+* Until every vertex has received a value
+    * Navigate to the vertex successors
+    * Give them the lowest value not taken by a predecessor ($\ge 0$)
+    * You can change a vertex value if the constraint above is not respected <small> (a vertex took the same value as an adjacent vertex)</small>

+The Grundy function result is not unique, unless we sorted the vertices beforehand.
+We will usually sort the vertices by the number of successors before using the algorithm.

+The result can be used to color a graph.
+Each group of vertices having the same value will have the same color.
 </div></div>

 <hr class="sep-both">